-- 1. The incoming data files are interpreted, the data are stored in a standardized ASCII format. - 2.
+- 1. The incoming data files are interpreted and the data are stored in a standardized ASCII format. - 2.
 The QC procedure is applied to detect sensor and formats errors.
-Several steps are applied (see bellow: 1, 2, 3, 5, 6, 8, and 10).
-After that, the raw data are sub-sampled onto a 3 minute spaced dataset. - 3.
-The reduced dataset (containing one point every 3 minutes) is checked against all the steps bellow and the adequate flags are computed.
+Several steps are applied (see bellow: 1 through 10).
+The approved data are sub-sampled onto a 3 minutes spaced dataset. - 3.
+The reduced dataset is checked against all the steps (1 through 10) and the adequate flags are computed for each 3 minutes data point.